-Mr Mifsud Bonnici is presently Chairman of Bank of Valletta p.l.c., MSV Life p.l.c., Valletta Fund Management Ltd, Valletta Fund Services Ltd. Growth Investments p.l.c. and Member of the Board of Middlesea Insurance p.l.c.
-He is also a Member of the Council of the Malta Institute of Accountants and is also a visiting senior lecturer in Auditing at the University of Malta.
-Mr Mifsud Bonnici was formerly an audit partner of PricewaterhouseCoopers in Malta until his retirement in 2011.
-He was a Deputy Chairman and subsequently Chairman of the Malta Stock Exchange between 1990 and 1999.
-He was formerly an elected member of the Council of the Malta Institute of Accountants uninterruptedly for over 32 years and its president for three years.
+Mr Mifsud Bonnici is presently Chairman of Blevins Franks Trustees Limited and Blevins Franks Gamma Limited.
+He has been an elected member of the Council of the Malta Institute of Accountants uninterruptedly for over 32 years and its president for three years.
+He is a visiting senior lecturer in Auditing at the University of Malta.
+Mr Mifsud Bonnici was formerly Chairman of Bank of Valletta p.l.c., MSV Life p.l.c., Valletta Fund Management Ltd, Valletta Fund Services Ltd, Growth Investments p.l.c. and Member of the Board of Middlesea Insurance p.l.c.
+He was a senior audit partner of PricewaterhouseCoopers in Malta until his retirement in 2011.
+He was Deputy Chairman and subsequently Chairman of the Malta Stock Exchange between 1990 and 1999.